xdevguild/buildo-begins/README.md

 3. The walletKey.pem file will be created (**Be careful with this file when working with the mainnet.
 Please don't share it with anyone!**)
 4. Check the commands with `buildo-begins --help`
 5. Use one of available commands, check them below.
-5. You will get some prompts, fill up the required data
+5. You will get some prompts, fill up the required data (report [here](https://github.com/xdevguild/buildo-begins/issues) if prompts are not clear enough)

 ### Available commands for Buildo (there will be more):